-- (13) Adopt an official seal by which it may authenticate its proceedings, copies of proceedings, records, acts of the board, and licenses; (14) Communicate disciplinary actions to relevant state and federal authorities and to - (14) Communicate disciplinary actions to relevant state and federal authorities and to other state audiology licensing authorities as necessary; - (15) Establish continuing education requirements; - 6 (16) Establish peer review committees within each discipline for review purposes 7 Establish educational, training, and competency standards governing the 8 examination and practice of licensees using board-approved national accrediting 9 agencies and accepted nationally established standards, if applicable; - 10 (2) Examine an eligible applicant for a hearing aid dispensing license; - 11 (3) Issue a license to an applicant who has met the licensure requirements of this 12 chapter and renew the licenses of audiologists and hearing aid dispensers who 13 meet the renewal requirements for licensure of this chapter; - 14 (4) Establish continuing education requirements; - 15 (5) Establish a budget;

-- (6) Establish peer review committees for audiologists and licensed hearing aid dispensers for review purposes; - 18 (7) Employ personnel in accordance with the needs and budget of the board; - 19 (8) Establish and collect fees as provided for by this chapter; - 20 (9) Enter into contracts as necessary to carry out the board's responsibilities pursuant 21 to the provisions of this chapter; - 22 (10) Revoke, suspend, refuse to issue or renew a license, issue a letter of reprimand or 23 concern, require restitution of fees, or impose probationary conditions in the 24 manner provided in this chapter; - (11) Issue subpoenas, examine witnesses, administer oaths, conduct hearings, and investigate allegations, in accordance with chapter 36-1C, of violations of this chapter and impose penalties if such violations of this chapter have occurred; - 28 (12) Communicate disciplinary actions and licensure status to relevant state and federal 29 governing bodies as may be required, including the National Practitioner Data 30 Bank; and - 31 (13) Carry out the purposes and enforce the provisions of this chapter.
+1 (13) Adopt an official seal by which it may authenticate its proceedings, copies of 2 proceedings, records, acts of the board, and licenses; 3 (14) Communicate disciplinary actions to relevant state and federal authorities and to 4 other state audiology licensing authorities as necessary; 5 (15) - Establish continuing education requirements; 6 (16) - Establish peer review committees within each discipline for review purposes 7 Establish educational, training, and competency standards governing the 8 examination and practice of licensees using board-approved national accrediting 9 agencies and accepted nationally established standards, if applicable; 10 (2) Examine an eligible applicant for a hearing aid dispensing license; 11 (3) Issue a license to an applicant who has met the licensure requirements of this 12 chapter and renew the licenses of audiologists and hearing aid dispensers who 13 meet the renewal requirements for licensure of this chapter; 14 (4) Establish continuing education requirements; 15 (5) Establish a budget; 16 (6) Establish peer review committees for audiologists and licensed hearing aid 17 dispensers for review purposes; 18 (7) Employ personnel in accordance with the needs and budget of the board; 19 (8) Establish and collect fees as provided for by this chapter; 20 (9) Enter into contracts as necessary to carry out the board's responsibilities pursuant 21 to the provisions of this chapter; 22 (10) Revoke, suspend, refuse to issue or renew a license, issue a letter of reprimand or 23 concern, require restitution of fees, or impose probationary conditions in the 24 manner provided in this chapter; 25 (11) Issue subpoenas, examine witnesses, administer oaths, conduct hearings, and 26 investigate allegations, in accordance with chapter 36-1C, of violations of this 27 chapter and impose penalties if such violations of this chapter have occurred; 28 (12) Communicate disciplinary actions and licensure status to relevant state and federal 29 governing bodies as may be required, including the National Practitioner Data 30 Bank; and 31 (13) Carry out the purposes and enforce the provisions of this chapter.
+32 Section 1 12.
+That § 36-24-17.2 be AMENDED: 33 36-24-17.2.

-33 36-24-17.2.
 Any applicant for licensure To be eligible for a license to practice hearing aid dispensing shall, a person must: